wclr/lp-loader/README.md

 ## Caveats

-There are currently some problems with created bundle's names due to the problem that chunk names are not always available during the Webpack build.
+There are currently some problems with created bundle's names due to the fact that chunk/modules names are not always available when the loader performs.
 But this probably is going to be solved somehow.

 ## How it works